 Read an SBA Grant Snapshot for College of Menominee Nation (Wisconsin).

-College of Menominee Nation is an accredited two year tribal community college and 1994 Land Grant Institution.
-The college is located on the Menominee Reservation in Keshena, WI, with one auxiliary site located near the Oneida Indian Reservation in Green Bay, WI.
+College of Menominee Nation is an accredited two-year tribal community college and 1994 Land Grant Institution.
+The college is located on the Menominee Reservation in Keshena, Wis., with one auxiliary site located near the Oneida Indian Reservation in Green Bay, Wis.
 CMN serves the Menominee Indian Tribe, along with three neighboring tribes (Oneida, Stockbridge-Munsee, and Forest County Potawatomi), and their surrounding communities.